ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     -

-The below section further describes types of noise including any code available and information for implimentation.
-Software engineering team - please alert the research team if any of the below looks to be particularly challenging for further discussion.
+The below section further describes types of noise including any code available and information for implimentation. **Software engineering team - please alert the research team if any of the below looks to be particularly challenging for further discussion.**

-**OCR - Optical Character Recognition - First Names, Last Names, Street Names, and Cities**
+**OCR**

 Optical character recognition is when a character is misread for another character that looks similar.
-Some common examples might be 'S' and '5' or 'l' and 'I'.
+A common examples is 'S' and '5'.
 In order to emulate that, there is a `GeCo like corrupter and related list of possible changes in the ocr_variations_upper_lower csv found here <https://github.com/ihmeuw/vivarium_research_prl/tree/main/noise>`_.

 Currently, the user defined rate will be a rate 'eligible' for noise.
 The actual rate of noise